Depending on the type of coloring, color may apply to different sets of items:

 Usage: color image surf-spec [ file none | input-image-file [ modulate true | false ]] [ coords pole | south | sphere | vertexcolors ] [ writeColors output-image-file ]

 Coloring by image applies to surfaces only.
 In this technique, also known as texture mapping, surface vertices are associated with U,V coordinates that map to the X,Y coordinates in an image.
-The file option specifies an image from a file to paste onto the surface (image format indicated by the filename suffix), or none, which clears any previous image coloring.
+The file option specifies an image from a file to paste onto the surface (image format indicated by the filename suffix), or none, which clears any previous image coloring (since coloring by image does not work with undo).
 Omitting the file option keeps using the previously specified image, if any, for texture mapping.
-The modulate option indicates whether the image in the file should modulate rather than replace the current surface coloring (default false, replace the current coloring).
+The modulate option indicates whether the image in the file should modulate rather than replace the current surface coloring (default false, which changes the underlying surface color to white so that the resulting coloring will come from the image only).

 An image is rectangular, with XY coordinates (0,0) at the lower left corner and (1,1) at the top right.
 The coords setting indicates how UV coordinates should be assigned to surface vertices: